TalTech-HPC-Centre/taltech-hpc-docs/docs/software/multiwfn.md

     srun Multiwfn job.wfn
     ```

-    Multiwfn also can be run by [multiwfn.slurm](/software/attachments/multiwfn.slurm) batch script as a non-interactive mode with pre-prepared responses:
+    Multiwfn can also be run by [multiwfn.slurm](/software/attachments/multiwfn.slurm) batch script in non-interactive mode with pre-prepared responses:

     ```sh
     #!/bin/bash